 However, if you ask for your results to be sent to you, we will collect your name and/or email address which may identify you.

 We make no attempt to identify anonymous users or to link the activities of people browsing or using services on our website unless we are required or authorised by law to do so.

-You can set up a Healthdirect user account for web browser.
+You can set up a Healthdirect user account via the web browser and mobile application.
 This will enable you to create a profile, save your interactions, set information and notification preferences, and return to your information at any time.

 You can choose not to receive some communications or messages from us.
 This includes general communications material or information sent by us